 The financial statements include certain prior year summarized comparative totals.
 Such information does not include sufficient detail to constitute a presentation in conformity with generally accepted accounting principles.
-Accordingly, such information should be read in conjunction with the Association's financial statements for the year ended February 28, 2022, from which the summarized totals were derived.
+Accordingly, such information should be read in conjunction with the Association's financial statements for the year ended February 28, 2023, from which the summarized totals were derived.
+In addition, certain 2023 amounts have been reclassified in order to conform with the 2024 financial statement presentation.
+Net assets and changes are unchanged due to these reclassifications.